 Descend to Lohajung on the same trail.
 It will take 40 minutes to 1 hour to reach Lohajung.

-This trek has been documented by Indiahikes trek leader, Samkit Jain.
+This trek has been documented by Indiahikes trek leaders, Samkit Jain and Mukta Joshi.

 How to get to the basecamp – Lohajung